Coalition for Economic Survival

-The Coalition for Economic Survival, or CES is a grassroots, non-profit community organization.
+The Coalition for Economic Survival (CES) is a grassroots, non-profit community organization.

-CES works in the greater Los Angeles area in working to influence policy makers to improve the lives of low and moderate income people.
+CES works in the greater Los Angeles area to influence policy makers to improve the lives of low and moderate income people.

 History

 CES' first organizing campaigns focused on transportation, utilities, affordable food and employment issues.
 These campaigns were a success because they stopped an increase in bus fare and utility rate increases and lowered milk prices.

 In the 1970s, when housing rental costs went up, CES began to focus on tenant's rights, rent control and the preservation of affordable housing for everyone.

 Accomplishments

 CES' other self-proclaimed accomplishments include: